 The vesper sparrow sings prolifically at twilight, at roughly the same time as Catholic vespers services, which earned the bird its name.
 This is not the only time these birds will sing, however, and when they are in a musical mood, they often perch on high, exposed branches so their song carries well, particularly during the breeding season.

 These are monogamous birds.
-After mating, the female builds a bulky cup nest on the ground underneath vegetation for concealment, using grass, weeds and small roots to build the nest and lining it with finer grasses and fur.
+After mating, the female builds a bulky cup nest on the ground underneath vegetation for concealment, using grass, weeds, and small roots to build the nest and lining it with finer grasses and fur.

 Both parents share incubation duties for 11-13 days, but the female generally does more incubation.
 If a predator approaches the nest, the female parent may use a broken wing distraction display to divert attention away from her vulnerable eggs.
-After the altricial chicks hatch, both parents feed the youngsters for 7-14 days, though toward the end of the nestling period the male may take over most of the tending while the female starts another brood.
-A mated pair of vesper sparrows may raise 1-3 broods each year.
+After the chicks hatch, both parents feed the youngsters for 7-14 days, though toward the end of the nestling period the male may take over most of the tending while the female starts another brood.
+A mated pair of vesper sparrows may raise up to three broods each year.